taringamberini/linuxday2015/README.md

-Source code of the example used in the example of my LinuxDay 2015 talk.
+Source code of the example used in my LinuxDay 2015 talk.

 To get the mutation coverage report run the goal: